 Often done after their Splashy Bath.

-Oil is rubbed through the Feathers to aid WaterProofing for Buoyancy.
+Oil is Rubbed through the Feathers to Aid WaterProofing for Buoyancy.

 Preening Fluffs Air into the Feathers for Insulation.

 For Swans “Preening” is also a Social Behavior.
+Acceptance.

-They will stand along a Bank together and Preen.
+They will Stand along a Bank Together and Preen.

-Expressing an Acceptance of each other.
+Expressing an Acceptance of Each Other.

 It Secretes an Oil (Preen Oil) See Image.

 This Gland is found between the Back and the Tail under a Flap of Feathers.

 the Oil Nub and then Rubbing the Oil all over their Body.

 Along with the Air in the Lungs….
 Swans FLOAT…..

-Keel The Breast Area.
+Keel – The Breast Area.

-Heel The Hind Toe
+Heel – The Hind Toe

 Cloaca -Vent In Zoological Anatomy, a Cloaca is the Posterior Opening

-Vent The Opening for the Elimination of Digestive Waste.
+Vent – The Opening for the Elimination of Digestive Waste.

 Cloaca – Vent

-The area where Gender Sexing might be determined.
+The Area where Gender Sexing might be Determined.

 If you Locate a Penis… It is a Male…

-But, not finding it does not mean you have a Female…
+But, not finding it DOES NOT mean you have a Female…

 Not a Sure Method for Sexing Swans.

-DNA-Feather Testing… is the Standard Gender Sex-Testing.
+DNA-Feather Testing – is the Standard Gender Sex-Testing.

-They will spend most of their time together.
+They will Spend most of their Time Together.

 They will learn to Work and Play together,

 Court, Mate, Nest and Raise their Young together.

-Courting Swans show affection by Head Turning Breast to Breast.
+Courting – Swans Show Affection by Head Turning Breast to Breast.